How to organize an Hour of Code event

 3

 • Consider where and when you want to hold your event, as well as the tech capabilities of your space.
-Students can work on their own devices, in pairs on one device, or together as a classroom on a projector, and there are even unplugged tutorials that can be completed with no devices at all!
+Users can work on their own devices, in pairs on one device, or together in a working space on a projector, and there are even unplugged tutorials that can be completed with no devices at all!

 • Send an email to an elected official or influential business person and invite them to speak.